nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Backup the contents of your current TaSc folder.
+Install the app in the other computer, and run it.
+It will create an empty data file.
+Overwrite the empty data file with the backup you made.
-       the file that contains the data of your previous TaSc folder.

 ## Command Summary

 Command | Format